FissionFeline/FissionFeline/README.md

 -Hi, I’m @FissionFeline A good boy with bad habits \
--How to reach me I will find you or Furious Feline#3399 -Im open for projects etc
+-If you wanna chit chat Furious Feline#3399
+-Im open for projects etc
 -Im a wizard cat